William Shea

-William Alfred Shea (June 21, 1907 – October 2, 1991) was an American lawyer and a name partner of the prominent law firm of Shea & Gould.
-He is better known as the founder of the Continental League, which was instrumental in bringing National League baseball back to New York City with the New York Mets, and for being the namesake of the stadium where that team played for 45 years.
+William Alfred Shea (/ʃeɪ/ SHAY; June 21, 1907 – October 2, 1991) was an American lawyer, philanthropist, civic leader and sports team owner.
+He co-founded the law firm of Shea & Gould in 1964 and established the Continental League with Branch Rickey, which was instrumental in breaking down the Major League Baseball expansion barrier leading to approximately half of the existing MLB teams being accepted into Major League Baseball, including the New York Mets whose home stadium, Shea Stadium, was named in his honor from 1964–2008.
+Shea was a minority owner of the Washington Redskins prior to selling his interests to Jack Kent Cooke and served on the boards of the NFL's Washington Redskins, MLB's New York Yankees, and the NHL's New York Islanders, among many others.
+Shea was an ardent supporter of many civic, children's and Catholic charities, including, the American Ireland Fund, the National Center for Disability Services, the Foundation for Children with Learning Disabilities, Catholic Charities, and Little League Baseball.
+Shea was offered shares of the New York Mets in exchange for the services rendered on behalf of the City of New York regarding the team; however, Shea turned down the offer, stating he would not accept monetary gain in exchange for something he considered a civic action.

 Early life and career

 Born in the Washington Heights section of Manhattan, Shea attended George Washington High School.
-He began undergraduate work at New York University where he was admitted to the Zeta Psi fraternity, and later graduated from Georgetown University with a Bachelor of Arts in 1930 and the Georgetown Law School, receiving his Bachelor of Laws degree in 1931.
+He began undergraduate work at New York University, where he was admitted to the Zeta Psi fraternity, and later graduated from Georgetown University with a Bachelor of Arts in 1930 and the Georgetown Law School, receiving his Bachelor of Laws degree in 1931.
 He was a member of the Georgetown Hoyas men's basketball team for three years and played one year for the Georgetown Hoyas football team.
+Shea's sister was actress Gloria Shea.
+It was Gloria who paid for Bill's time at Georgetown University.

 Shea worked for two state insurance bureaucracies before entering private practice in 1940.
-He accumulated political contacts through volunteer work on influential boards such as the Brooklyn Democratic Club and the Brooklyn Public Library.
+During this time, he worked with owners of the Brooklyn Dodgers and San Francisco Giants.
+In 1964, he formed Shea & Gould with iconic litigator Milton Gould.
+Members of the firm were colloquially referred to as the unofficial permanent government of the State of New York.
 As one account put it: "Shea was neither a litigator nor a legal scholar.
 Rather, he was the sort of lawyer whom powerful men trusted with their secrets and whom they could rely upon as a go-between. ...
 [H]e earned a reputation as a man who could get things done."